Frequently asked questions about NCCBR reporting

 The covered reporter is not required to report trade amendments as such.
 Amendments to an outstanding repo that change any of the fields collected under this rule should be reflected in these fields for the outstanding repo as they stand after the amendment while retaining the transaction ID in the report file for the business day during which the amendment occurred.
 For example, if an outstanding repo changes its rate or its securities identifier, the reporter reports the repo with its transaction ID and with the updated value of the field.

-Is an NCCBR transaction reported on the business day of execution (trade date) and separately on the business day of settlement (settlement date) when these differ?
+Is an NCCBR transaction reported on the business day of execution (date in the trade timestamp) and on the business day of the open leg (start date) when these differ?

-The rule requires a repo to be reported every day that it is an outstanding obligation of the covered reporter.
-This begins on the trade date and ends on, and is inclusive of, the date when it ceases to be an obligation, typically on the settlement date of the close leg.
+Yes.
+The rule requires a repo to be reported every day that it is an outstanding commitment of the covered reporter.
+This begins on the date recorded in the trade timestamp and ends on the date when it ceases to be an outstanding commitment.

 Sometimes a repo that was intended to be cleared by a clearing platform was not accepted by the platform for clearing due to some error.
 Should this repo be reported as an NCCBR?